 With the support of company leaders and employees, digital transformation made possible by RPA is already becoming pervasive across various functions and industries worldwide.
 In an executive publication from their Institute for Business Value, IBM suggests that this transformation allows companies to focus on two dimensions, specifically “reshaping customer value propositions and transforming operating models using digital technologies for greater customer interactions and collaboration.”

-The efficiency, compatibility, and adaptability provided by RPA is allowing the emphasis to be moved from menial back office tasks to those that involve creating business value and customer engagement, those that allow for further transformation and improvement of business processes.
+The efficiency, compatibility, and adaptability provided by RPA is allowing the emphasis to be moved from menial back-office tasks to those that involve creating business value and customer engagement, which allows for further transformation and improvement of business processes.
 In these many ways, RPA proves itself to be an avenue through which digital transformation can be achieved in any industry.